 thing would, or nearly so.

-effective and less trouble for both the therapist and client.
-It means not having to bring real spiders into
+trouble for both the therapist and client.
+It means not having to bring real spiders into the environment to

 For a complete guide chock-full of helpful information to keep at your fingertips, print out for your